Privacy and Credit Reporting Policy

 – if you make a hardship application, other information about your personal circumstances.

-Other examples of your credit information and credit eligibility information we may collect, hold, use and disclose include:
+Other examples of your credit-related personal information we may collect, hold, use and disclose include:

 – your applications for credit – the fact that you have applied for credit including the amount and type of credit;